How to Use Flight Simulation for Real Pilot Training

 Communication Skills

-ATC communication in simulation, while improving, doesn’t replicate the pace and stress of actual radio work.
-Practice radio calls at home to learn phraseology, but expect real ATC interactions to feel different initially.
+ATC communication in simulation has gotten better, I’ll give it that, but it still doesn’t replicate the pace and stress of actual radio work.
+Practice radio calls at home to learn your phraseology and get comfortable with the lingo — that’s valuable.
+But expect real ATC interactions to feel completely different at first.
+The first time a controller rattles off an amended clearance at twice the speed you expected, you’ll know what I mean.

 Integrating Simulation with Flight Training